Clear your New Jersey record DIY

 The metrics are defined as follows:

-- Expeal: 3 if records are erased or destroyed; 2 if records are hidden but still exist; 1 if records are given a notation or some other form of reduction; 0 if nothing or if it requires a pardon or something similar before becoming available
+- Expeal: 3 if records are erased or destroyed; 2 if records are hidden but still exist; 1 if records are given a notation or some other form of reduction; 0 if nothing or if the process requires a pardon or similar prerequisite.

-- Tasks: 3 if application alone or automatic; 2 if straightforward court or administrative engagement required; 1 if administrative engagement required before straightforward court; 0 if convincing required
+- Tasks: 3 if application alone or automatic; 2 if straightforward court or administrative engagement is required; 1 if administrative engagement is required before straightforward court; 0 if convincing the court is required.

-- Wait: 3 if immediate to 1 year; 2 if 1 to 3 years; 1 if 3 years to 5 years; 0 if > 5 years or intermediate step before tolling
+- Wait: 3 if immediate to 1 year; 2 if 1 to 3 years; 1 if 3 to 5 years; 0 if more than 5 years or an intermediate step is required before the clock starts.

 Phase 1: Verifying you Qualify

-- Step 1: Get Fingerprinted.
+Step 1: Get Fingerprinted.
 Visit your local police or sheriff's station and have your fingerprints taken.
-Cost: Typically $44.13, depending on the provider.

 Phase 2: Collecting your Documents

-- Step 4: Request Certified Documents.
+Step 4: Request Certified Documents.
 Collect certified copies of relevant documents.
-This include a copy of the disposition of the case from the clerk of court that handled the original case and the arrest record from the arresting agency.
-If you had probation or parole, had to take classes, had to pay fees, or had any other obligations, you need to get a certified copy of whatever proves you completed the requirements as well.
-Cost: Varies based on agency, but a good baseline is the fees from the clerk of court, which charges $15.00 to certify a document and up to $0.05 for every page that needs to be photocopied.
+These include a copy of the disposition of the case from the clerk of court that handled the original case and the arrest record from the arresting agency.
+If you had probation or parole, had to take classes, had to pay fees, or had any other obligations, you also need certified proof that you completed those requirements.

 Phase 3: Completing the Petition

-- Step 6: Prepare your Petition.
+Step 6: Prepare your Petition.
 Complete the petition based on the type of charge and outcome you are seeking.
-Among other requirements, there are timing restrictions to note: certain conviction records require five years to pass and certain convictions require ten years to pass.
+Under N.J.
+Rev. Stat. § 2C:52-1 et seq., certain conviction records require a five-year waiting period and certain other convictions require a ten-year waiting period before you can file — confirm the applicable wait for your charge class before submitting.

 Phase 4: Final Steps

-- Step 8: File your Expeal Request.
-File the petition with the court that handled the case.
-Cost: There is no filing fee.
+Step 8: File your Expeal Request.
+File the petition with the New Jersey court that handled the case.

-The following pages are important for you to be familiar with as you go through the Expeal process:
+The following pages are important to be familiar with as you work through the expungement process:

 Forms

-The following links lead to official forms required for the Expeal process:
+The following links lead to official forms required for the expungement process: